mithuan2002/fruit/DEPLOYMENT.md

 ✅ **Fixed**: Incorrect build command detection
 ✅ **Fixed**: Vercel ignoring custom build configuration

-**Final Solution**: Pre-built static files bypass all build issues.
-The `dist/public/` folder contains ready-to-deploy files that work immediately on Vercel.
+**Final Solution**: Created dedicated `public/` folder with static files and configured Vercel to use `@vercel/static` builder.
+This completely avoids any npm build commands.

 If issues persist:
-1. Ensure `dist/public/` folder is committed to repository
+1. Ensure `public/` folder with assets is committed to repository
 2. Clear Vercel build cache and redeploy
-3. Check that `vercel.json` points to correct output directory
+3. Check that all Node.js related files are excluded in `.vercelignore`

 ### Local Testing: